• 1-720-733-0184

 Will I have to administer shots for the journey?

-Yes.
-The shots are given at home.
-You can do them yourself or enlist the assistance of a friend or family member.
-The clinical team will show you how to prepare and administer your medication as well as provide documentation and sometimes videos for your reference.
+Yes, you’ll administer the shots at home.
+You can do them yourself or ask a friend or family member for help.
+The clinical team will guide you on preparing and giving the medication and provide documentation and videos for reference.

 Can I use my previous OB for my journey?

 Possibly.
-Some intended parents prefer to make that decision together, whereas others are content to work with whoever you feel most at ease with.
+Some Intended Parents prefer to make that decision together, while others are happy to let you choose the provider you’re most comfortable with.

 What if I do not become pregnant?

-Most Gestational Carrier Agreements are drafted to reflect a negotiated number of transfer attempts within a 12-month period.
+Most Gestational Carrier Agreements are drafted to reflect a negotiated number of transfer attempts within a designated time period.

 What types of rules/laws are in place to protect me?

-An Eggceptional Match will refer legal counsel to you during your cycle who are well versed in our industry and familiar with the laws and statues in the state of your planned delivery.
+An Eggceptional Match will connect you with legal counsel experienced in our industry and familiar with the laws in your planned delivery state.

 What kind of legal contract is required to protect me?

-Your contract will be specifically originated for gestational surrogacy in the state where the birth will take place.
-It will include all information pertaining to finances, the birth plan, and all expectations of both parties.
-In Colorado, a PBO (pre-birth order) will determine the legal parent(s) of the offspring prior to delivery.
+Your contract will be created specifically for gestational surrogacy in the state where the birth occurs.
+It will cover finances, the birth plan, and both parties’ expectations.
+In Colorado, a pre-birth order (PBO) will establish the legal parent(s) before delivery.

-This is a very lengthy and detailed document that your attorney will review with you prior to finalization and filing.
-It will include all financial information, the birth plan and both parties’ expectations
+Your attorney will review this detailed document with you before finalization and filing.
+It includes financial information, the birth plan, and both parties’ expectations.

 Is there an emergency number for 24/7 contact?

-We provide an after-hours number, however, in the case of a true medical emergency you are advised to call your fertility doctor or 911 for immediate assistance.
+We provide an after-hours number, but in a true medical emergency, call 911.
+For non-urgent medical assistance, contact your fertility doctor.

 Who will pay the bills for the pregnancy visits?